centreon/centreon-documentation/versioned_docs/version-24.04/upgrade/upgrade-from-23-10.md

 - Central server
 - Database server

+If you use Open Ticket providers with custom configurations, [make a backup of these before updating Centreon](../alerts-notifications/ticketing-install.md#creating-a-backup-of-your-custom-open-ticket-provider-configurations).

 ## Upgrade the Centreon Central server

 > When you run a command, check its output.
 If you get an error message, stop the procedure and fix the issue.